We look beyond the stereotypes of cheese, chocolate, and mountains to give you a true insight into what life in Switzerland is really like.

 Politics, government, and administration in Switzerland

-Switzerland’s constitution is largely inspired by that of the US and was formally adopted in 1848.
-Of course, it has undergone significant revisions since then, most recently in 2000.
+Switzerland’s constitution is largely inspired by that of the United States and was formally adopted in 1848.
+Of course, it has undergone significant changes since then and was recently revised in 2000.
 The constitution is the main governing document in the country and covers everything from establishing governing rules and the rights of citizens to maintaining political balance.
 The Swiss political system is sometimes called a consociational democracy because power is shared between many societal stakeholders.

 All Swiss citizens above the age of 18 can vote.
-However, that doesn’t mean they exercise their right.
-In fact, the country has one of the lowest levels of voter participation.
-Still, the federal government defers to the judgment of its voters.
+However, that doesn’t mean they exercise that right.
+The country has a low level of voter participation, with less than half of the population heading to the polls on average.
+Nevertheless, the federal government defers to the judgment of its voters.
 In fact, it is common for the Swiss to hold referendums on a host of issues to decide whether a topic should be addressed or passed into law.

-Within Switzerland, some government functions are also the responsibility of the 26 cantons.
+Some government functions are also the responsibility of Switzerland’s cantons.
 As such, each canton is responsible for its own education and health policies, as well as its public infrastructure.
-You can read more about that in our Guide to Switzerland’s cantons and regions.

 Rights and freedoms in Switzerland